Ciberusps/find-steam-app/README.md

 ## Support

 - Windows ✅
-- osx - not tested
+- osx - ⚠️not tested
-- linux - not tested
+- linux - ⚠️not tested

 ## Usage